AlmaCookBook/AlmaCookBook.github.io/docs/faqs/faqs.md

 echo $NXF_SINGULARITY_CACHEDIR
 ```

-Where APPTAINER_CACHEDIR is the new place singularity goes, and SINGULARITY_CACHEDIR is the old place, and NXF_SINGULARITY_CACHEDIR is the place nextflow looks for singularity images.
+Where APPTAINER_CACHEDIR is the new place singularity goes, and SINGULARITY_CACHEDIR is the old place, and NXF_SINGULARITY_CACHEDIR is the place Nextflow looks for singularity images.

-To change them do (for which ever one you want to change):
+To change them do (for whichever one you want to change):
 ```bash
 export APPTAINER_CACHEDIR=/data/scratch/your/path/username/.singularity/cache
 ```